amirhossein-moloki/bookito/README.md

-Here’s the improved and more visually appealing version of the project description in English:

----

 # **Online Bookstore (Bookito)**

 This project is an **Online Bookstore** built using **Django** and **Django REST Framework**.
 The source code for this project is open to the public, and you can submit a **Pull Request** to contribute changes.